|Season (26 June 2023 - 25 Aug 2023)|

 |Saturday - Sunday||Closed|

-Join the local post boat to westernmost islands in Norway.
+Join the local post boat to the westernmost islands in Norway.
 With several thousand islands, islets and rocks is a lovely adventure journey!

 Enjoy island hopping as a daytrip or book accommodation and take the trip over several days.
 By taking the trip over several days you get more time to enjoy the landscapes and atmosphere of this wonderful archipelago.